uwspstar/Side-Projects/JavaScript/从ES6到ES11JS全版本JavaScript语法详解/interview-questions.md

 ---

+### Delete Element from Array

+- pop - Removes from the End of an Array
+- shift - Removes from the beginning of an Array
+- splice - removes from a specific Array index
+- filter - allows you to programmatically remove elements from an Array

+---

 ### Finding max of an array:

 - We may use `Math.max.apply` to find the highest number in an array.